-- Ensure all persons in your charge have completed the E-Learning DSE Mandatory Training Module. - Support the DSE Users/ DSE Assessors in carrying out their duties. - Implement appropriate recommendations made by the H&S advisor and Occupational Health advisor. - Ensure furniture and equipment provided for users is of a suitable and sufficient standard. - Authorise the use of specialist advice/ equipment providers (Posturite).
+- Ensure all persons in your charge have completed the E-Learning DSE Mandatory Training Module. - Support the DSE Users/ DSE Assessors/ Safety team in carrying out their duties. - Implement appropriate recommendations made by the H&S Manager and Occupational Health Advisor. - Ensure furniture and equipment provided for users is of a suitable and sufficient standard. - Authorise the purchase / distribution of desk equipment such as laptop stands and other computer peripherals required for touchdown and meeting room users as appropriate. - Authorise the use of specialist advice/ equipment providers (Posturite).